larmic/golang-starter/README.md

 small and efficient.
 It demonstrates the multilayered nature of Docker and how well-thought-out Dockerfiles can contribute to making containerization as efficient as possible.

+### Where are the unit tests?

+This is a simple illustration that shows the interaction between [Go](https://go.dev/), [Docker](https://www.docker.com/), [Docker Hub](https://hub.docker.com/) and
+[GitHub Actions](https://github.com/features/actions).
+Although the Dockerfile contains a phase that executes the (non-existent) tests, tests were omitted for the demo due to time constraints.